Shihao-Wang123/shihaowang.github.io/index.md

 4.[Double Integrals and Transformation Formulas for Appell--Lauricella Hypergeometric Functions](https://arxiv.org/abs/2602.03601).(with Chenglong Yu and Zhiwei Zheng)

+5.[Non-symplectic Indices of Automorphism Groups of Smooth cubic Fourfolds](https://arxiv.org/abs/2606.11754).(with Jie Fu and Zhiwei Zheng)

 ### Notes

 1.[Basic K3 surfaces](notes/2025Fall/hyperKahler_seminar_basic_K3_surface.pdf).
 My note for the hyperKähler seminar.
 It is a brief introduction to K3 surfaces and some examples of hyperKähler manifolds.